Society of Architectural Historians

 The Society of Architectural Historians (SAH) is an international not-for-profit organization that promotes the study and preservation of the built environment worldwide.
-Based in Chicago in the United States, the Society's 3,500 members include architectural historians, architects, landscape architects, preservationists, students, professionals in allied fields and the interested public.
+Based in Chicago, Illinois, United States, the Society's 3,500 members include architectural historians, architects, landscape architects, preservationists, students, professionals in allied fields and the interested public.

 History

-The Society, originally named the Society of American Architectural Historians was founded on July 31, 1940, inspired by the work of Harvard University historian Kenneth John Conant.
+The Society, originally named the Society of American Architectural Historians, was founded on July 31, 1940, inspired by the work of Harvard University historian Kenneth John Conant.
 Twenty-five chartering members elected Turpin Bannister the first President, and directed him to edit the Journal of the American Society of Architectural Historians.
 The name was shortened to its current form a decade later.
 From 1964 to 1966, Robert Branner served as president.
 SAH is currently the largest academic organization in the field of architectural history in the US.